deephyper/deephyper/docs/tutorials/hps.rst

     balsam ls jobs --name test

 .. note::
-    If you want to see more informations about your apps use the ``--verb`` argument.
-So that you can see the full command line which will be run for to start the job.
+    If you want to see more information about your apps use the ``--verb`` argument.
+So that you can see the full command line which will be run to start the job.
+It can be useful to check the good python interpretor is used.

 Define your ``PROJECT_NAME``, for us it is ``datascience``::